 ‘THE INVASION OF TIME’

-Please feel free to comment on this review.
+Please feel free to comment on the review.

 Gallifrey and Sontarans with the Fourth Doctor, Leela and K-9

 “There’s nothing more useless than a lock with a voice print!”

 “Even the sonic screwdriver won’t get me out of this one!”

 ‘The Invasion of Time’ is a six-part adventure with Tom Baker’s Doctor, Leela and K-9.
 I had this ‘Doctor Who’ story on DVD for my birthday back in May 2008!
 I was expecting this to be a Sontaran fest, set on Gallifrey for six episodes.
 Imagine my disappointment when it turned out not to be like that.